davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 ### A focus on discoverability

-Insight
+Insights:
-Features don’t lack value, customers struggle to find them.
+- Features don’t lack value, customers struggle to find them

-Insight
-Having become a passive reporting tool from this limited use, there is an opportunity to transform it into a product users rely on.
+- Having become a passive reporting tool from this limited use, there is an opportunity to transform it into a product users rely on

-Insight
-Future product growth won’t be supported unless the underlying structure isn’t saleable.
+- Future product growth won’t be supported unless the underlying structure isn’t saleable

-Insight
-Compliance needs represent both a genuine customer problem and an internal business requirement.
+- Compliance needs represent both a genuine customer problem and an internal business requirement

 How do we increase engagement, prepare for future growth, reduce support demands and deliver more value to customers through a single platform?